Frequently Asked Questions - ServiceLink

 - Communication is critical: We will need to collaborate and align quickly.

-Currently, the service is expected to have both common good and toll good elements.
+Currently, the technology is expected to have both common good and toll good elements.
 The initial partners are paying for their license users, but not paying for all the overhead and other fees.
 That may or may not change.

 Can my unit be an early adopter or pilot group for ServiceLink?